spinspire/pocketbase-sveltekit-starter/README.md

 npm run build
 ```

+The above creates `backend/pocketbase` (customized version) and client-app
+in `frontend/build`.

 Now not only can you serve this app with `npm run preview` but much better ...
-you can serve it statically using PocketBase since `./backend/pb_public` is
+_you can serve it statically using PocketBase_ using `--publicDir ../frontend/build` option
-symbolically linked to `./app/build`.
 So now just visting `http://127.0.0.1:8090/`
 will serve your SvelteKit frontend along with your PocketBase backend - a
 single binary serving frontend, backend, API, auth, uploaded files, etc.